Complyance, tax advisors, and industry leaders are jointly conducting a free e-invoicing webinar.

 Introduction

-In March 2023, the Inland Revenue Board of Malaysia (IRBM) announced the mandatory adoption of e-invoicing through a phased implementation plan.
-This initiative mandates all businesses registered in Malaysia to generate e-invoices for all B2B, B2G, and B2C transactions.
-In the first phase, all businesses with a turnover exceeding RM 100 million must generate e-invoices starting from 1st August 2024.
-The goal of e-invoicing is to streamline tax compliance, reduce tax evasion, and support the growth of Malaysia's digital economy.
+In March 2023, the Inland Revenue Board of Malaysia (IRBM) introduced mandatory electronic invoicing (e-invoicing) through a phased implementation plan.
+All businesses registered in Malaysia are required to generate e-invoices for B2B, B2G, and B2C transactions.
+The first phase mandates businesses with an annual turnover exceeding RM100 million to adopt e-invoicing by August 1, 2024.
+This initiative aims to streamline tax compliance, reduce tax evasion, and support Malaysia's digital economy.
+In this article, we’ll cover the following:

-An e-invoice is a digital record of a transactional exchange between a seller (supplier) and a purchaser (buyer), validated and recorded by the government portal in real time. e-Invoicing includes 55 fields with details such as seller and buyer information, item descriptions, quantities, prices, taxes, total amounts, and payment details.
-Validated e-invoices receive a Unique Identification Number (UIN) and a QR code from the MyInvois Portal, ensuring authenticity and facilitating easy verification.
+An e-invoice in Malaysia is a digital transactional record between a seller (supplier) and a buyer (purchaser), validated in real time by the government through the MyInvois Portal.
+These e-invoices include essential details such as buyer/seller information, item descriptions, quantities, prices, taxes, total amounts, and payment details.
+Once validated, the e-invoice receives a Unique Identification Number (UIN) and a QR code, which ensures authenticity and ease of verification.

 Phase Criteria Effective Date